 Taking responsibility is not for everyone and believe it or not there are people who at work prefer to receive orders and execute them to their best abilities.
 They do not want to be responsible and it seriously bedevils them if you ask them to organise themselves and take responsibility for their decisions.

-In SCRUM the team choses the tasks to work on in the next sprint and declares itself responsible to achieve what they told they will.
+In SCRUM the team chooses the tasks to work on in the next sprint and declares itself responsible to achieve what they told they will.
 People inside the team who decline responsibility but prefer to hold the other people, the environment, the boss, etc. responsible for failure will seriously harm the team performance.

 Reason 5: You are not ready to give responsibility to the team